SoftwareAG/OAuth_Custom_Rest_Connector/README.md

 3. Navigate to Connectors, select the created connector and click on **Add Account**.
 Select **Authorization Type** as **none** and rest could be left default.
 ![](./images/2023-01-02-21-29-14.png)

-    Account could also be created after resources.
-But we need to have an account created before we create any operation.
+    *Account could also be created after resources.
+But we need to have an account created before we create any operation.*

-### Creating resource & operations for getting token
+### Creating resource & operation for getting token
 1. Click **Add Resource** with name and Path (realms/{real_name}/protocol/openid-connect/token).
 ![](./images/2023-01-12-11-00-11.png)

-    We have made the **realm_name** as a URL_CONTEXT parameter as this could change depending on the configuration of OAUTH Provider.
+    *We have made the **realm_name** as a URL_CONTEXT parameter as this could change depending on the configuration of OAUTH Provider.*

 2. Add POST as the method and add 5 parameters, out of which 4 of them as FORM_ENCODED for *grant_type, scope, client_id, client_secret* and 1 as URL_CONTEXT for *realm_name*.
 ![](./images/2023-01-12-13-47-48.png)